 How Can I Receive a Lung Cancer Screening Test?

-If you are interested in completing a lung cancer screening, discuss this with your physician to determine if it is appropriate for you.
-This test requires a physician’s order.
+If you are interested in completing a lung cancer screening, you can discuss this with your healthcare provider to determine if it is appropriate for you or contact the lung cancer screening clinic at 513 865 1145.

 Is Lung Cancer Screening Covered by Insurance?

 Most private health plans, as well as Medicare and Medicaid, cover lung cancer screening for patients who meet the criteria.
 Contact your insurance company if you have questions regarding coverage.